Hooodini/HooECS/README.md

 HooECS.initialize()
 ```

 For an example on how to integrate the HooECS with love2d, have a look at the lovetoys example [example](https://github.com/lovetoys/lovetoys-examples) repository.
-(HooECS will stay fully compatible with lovetoys code for the foreseeable future)

 ### Configuration
 After requiring, configure HooECS by passing a configuration table to the `initialize` function.